 Moving a window to a different space

-- Now, when you want to use the window again, you can simply switch to the desktop space where it is located.
+- When you want to use the window again, you can simply switch to the desktop space where it's located.

 The window in its new space

-If you want an app to always open in a specific desktop space, right-click the app in the Dock and then under Options select This Desktop.
+If you want an app to always open in a specific desktop space, right-click the app in the Dock and select This Desktop under Options.